PlutoZhang/Zowe-docs/topics/api-mediation/api-mediation-uninstall.md

-# Uninstalling API Mediation
+# Uninstalling API Mediation Layer

-To uninstall the API Mediation layer, take the following steps:
+You can uninstall API Mediation Layer when you no longer want to use the product.

+**Note:** Be aware of the following considerations:

+-   You might need super user authority to run this command.
+-   You must identify the API Mediation installation directory correctly.
+Running a recursive remove command with the wrong directory name can delete critical files.

+**Follow these steps:**

 1. Stop your API Mediation services by running the following operator command: